fenago/nlp-fundamentals/lab_guides/Lab_7.md

 word.
 Each of these representations help machine learning programs to function effectively.

-This chapter begins by discussing vectors, how text can be represented as vectors, and how vectors can be composed to represent complex speech.
+This lab begins by discussing vectors, how text can be represented as vectors, and how vectors can be composed to represent complex speech.
 We will walk through the various representations in both directions -- learning how to encode text as vectors as well as how to retrieve text